-• Smoking during pregnancy, 2012 to 2014
+• Smoking during pregnancy, 2012 to 2014 - by IARE, Quintiles, Remoteness

 Indicator detail: The data comprise Aboriginal and Torres Strait islander women who reported that they smoked during a pregnancy, expressed as a proportion of the number of pregnancies of Aboriginal and Torres Strait islander women.
 Note that the data may include women who were pregnant more than once during the time period (3 years).